 Fall in Love with Megalo Chorio

 Travelling here feels like a journey back in time.
 The village is characterised by bustling cobbled squares filled with maple trees, and old water fountains that act as a popular rendezvous point for locals.

-Navigate your way through the labyrinth-like network of narrow passageways and cobbled streets to uncover traditional architecture, idyllic Orthodox churches laden with vibrant frescoes and colourful roofs, and charming stores selling local products.
+Navigate your way through the labyrinth-like network of narrow passageways and cobbled streets to uncover traditional architecture, idyllic Orthodox churches laden with vibrant frescoes and colourful roofs.
+You will also find many charming stores selling local products.

 Heading into one of the artisanal shops owned by the elderly locals is also a great spot for shopping for edible souvenirs.
 For instance, chestnut marmalade, candied fruits, homemade fruit liqueur, and jam.

 Embark on a Pilgrimage to the Monastery of Proussos

 Visiting the Monastery of Proussos is one of the best things to do in Karpenisi.
 It’s a bit of a trek (45-minute drive by car), but it will certainly be a highlight of your trip to Evritania.

 The Monastery of Proussos dates back to 829AD and is one of the most important monasteries in central Greece.
-Once upon a time, dozens of ancient monasteries occupied the mountains of Evritania but today, the old monastery at Proussos is one of the only few that remain.
+Once upon a time, dozens of ancient monasteries occupied the mountains of Evritania.

 Enjoy Coffee with a View in Proussos Village

 The village of Proussos awaits just a few kilometers away from its namesake monastery.
 Proussos village is perched on the edge of a cliff and inhabited by just 15 elderly residents.
 There is little to see here, but it’s worth a brief stop.

 A beautiful plane tree sits at the centre of the village.
 The coffee shop besides this offers wonderful views across the valley and out to the Monastery at Prossous.